-ANDtr delivers ground-breaking energy harvesting demonstrator in partnership with Renesas Electronics Europe and Dracula Technologies
+ANDtr delivers ground-breaking energy harvesting demonstrator in collaboration with Renesas and Dracula Technologies

-Built using AND’s c2 IoT development platform, the device with Renesas’ SOTBTM micro controller (RE) at its core, comes with two integrated environment sensors, and sends messages over BLE to a mobile app, where the data can be visualised.
-It captures light energy (indirect natural and/or artificial one) from Dracula’s LAYER® OPV module, and is capable of sending multiple messages every minute on a sunny day without the need for a battery.
-The OPV (organic photovoltaic) harvester also performs well in a dimly lit rooms where the device is capable of sending a message every 3-5 minutes.
+Built using AND’s c2 IoT development platform, the device with Renesas’ ultra-low power RE microcontroller (MCU) Family at its core, comes with two integrated environment sensors, and sends messages over BLE to a mobile app, where the data can be visualised.
+It captures light energy (indirect natural and/or artificial one) from Dracula’s LAYER® OPV module and is capable of sending multiple messages every minute on a sunny day without the need for a battery.
+The organic photovoltaic (OPV) harvester also performs well in a dimly lit room where the device is capable of sending a message every 3-5 minutes.
 By charging super caps, the technology is able to charge from entirely renewable energy sources and discharge the energy efficient ensuring high performance.

 Graeme Clark, Renesas Marketing Manager